tambeb/blockerdns-extension-edge/README.md

 You can install the latest published version from the [Microsoft Edge Addons Store](https://microsoftedge.microsoft.com/addons/detail/hfkimamjcihdjcpigopphgacppocobpf).

 ## Install from Source
-If you want to modify the code or play around with it, you can sideload it into Chrome.
+If you want to modify the code or play around with it, you can sideload it into (Chromium) Edge.
 First download and extract the [ZIP file](https://github.com/tambeb/blockerdns-extension-edge/archive/master.zip) or clone the repository.
 ```
 git clone https://github.com/tambeb/blockerdns-extension-edge.git
 ```